50 Free Things to Do in Tampa with Kids

 There are quite a few free events held year-round in Tampa.
 The MacDill Air Force Base hosts the Tampa Bay Air Fest every few years.

 The Fourth Friday of each month offers its own celebrations in Tampa.
 Live music is played along the Tampa Riverwalk.
-You can enjoy a cocktail while the kids enjoy their food.
-Oh, and admission to the Henry B. Plant Museum is free on these Fridays as well.
+Admission to the Henry B. Plant Museum is also free on these Fridays.

 Have Fun at the Julian B. Lane Riverfront Park

 This park has everything young kids will love!
-They can play on the playground.
-Get wet in the splash pad.
+They can play on the playground or the splash pad.
 There are plenty of picnic areas for eating lunch or snacks.
-Although, you might have difficulty getting the kids to join you when they are in the middle of playing.

 Check Out the Manatees